kokodokodo/flipton/README.md

 As mastodon works as a federated network of instances, information on a specific user (e.g. on their followers) may be incomplete at a specific instance, which isn't their home instance.
-In order to obtain the most complete information (and perhaps reduce your quota usage on individual instances), flipton automatically automatically sends requests to the respective home instances of the specified user.
+In order to obtain the most complete information (and perhaps reduce your quota usage on individual instances), flipton automatically sends requests to the respective home instances of the specified user.

 # Setup